 You should only have the word and succulent layers left on the backing.

 Note: The whole Succulent word can be together on one piece of backing.
 I had to re-do part of mine and so I had two separate pieces of vinyl I cut out.
-Keeping them as one unit will make it easier to keep the word straight when you apply it to the box later.

 Use a piece of transfer tape and stick it onto the first layer of the succulent.
 (The dark green layer on the SVG.)
 I used a small piece that was just large enough to cover the succulent because it was easier to maneuver.
+Peel the backing off so that you just have the vinyl stuck to the transfer tape.

 You should have the succulent stuck to your transfer tape.